explosion/spacy-llm/migration_guide.md

 `0.5.x` includes internal refactoring that should have minimal to zero impact to the user experience.
 Mostly, configurations from `0.4.x` should just work on `0.5.x`.

-### Use the new Chain-of-Thought NER prompting
+### New Chain-of-Thought NER prompting

 We've implemented Chain-of-Thought (CoT) prompting for SpanCat and NER tasks, based on the
 [PromptNER paper](https://arxiv.org/pdf/2305.15444.pdf) by Ashok and Lipton (2023).
 This implementation is available as `spacy.SpanCat.v3` and `spacy.NER.v3`.
+On an internal use-case, we've found this implementation to be much more accurate than the `v1` and `v2` versions - with an increase of F-score of up to 15 percentage points.

-Zero-shot prompting should remain pretty much the same, though behind the scenes, a dummy prompt example will be used for the CoT implementations.
+For `v3`, zero-shot prompting should remain pretty much the same, though behind the scenes, a dummy prompt example will be used by the CoT implementation.

-For few-shot learning, the provided examples need to be provided in a slightly [different format](https://spacy.io/api/large-language-models#ner) than the v1 and v2 versions.
+For few-shot learning, the provided examples need to be provided in a slightly [different format](https://spacy.io/api/large-language-models#ner) than the `v1` and `v2` versions.

 First, you can provide an explicit `description` of what entities should look like.